Freedom of information in the United States: AG Holder Memo

 The Ashcroft Memo was rescinded by Attorney General Eric Holder on March 14, 2009.
 The AG Holder Memo appears to have reinstated the Reno Memo standard and extends the policy.
 The policy of the executive branch is to be open, responsive, transparent, and accountable.
 The current memo encourages the maximum disclosure possible in discretionary exemptions and to, whenever possible, reasonably segregate exempt information and release the rest.

 State legislation

 All fifty U.S. states and the District of Columbia also have freedom of information laws that govern the public's access to government records at state and local levels.
 These laws go by many different names including Sunshine Laws, Public Records Laws, Open Records Laws, etc. Additionally, Open Meeting Laws govern the public's access to meetings of public officials or appointed boards.

 All Freedom of Information style laws supports the ideal that in a democracy, people have the right to know the business of their government.
 However, the laws vary in scope and strength among jurisdictions.
-For example Florida's Sunshine Law creates both a statutory and consitutional right to access whereas many states only provide the statutory right.
+For example, Florida's Sunshine Law creates both a statutory and constitutional right to access whereas many states only provide the statutory right.
 Additionally, while a state may have strong legislation the state's compliance with its own laws may negatively impact the public's ability to access records.